Education: My Vision for the Future

 My career as an academic researcher spanned over 14 years, during which I focused on cognition, learning, memory, cooperation, and searching strategies in social animals, particularly social insects.
 Throughout my research, I blended classical behavioral science and ecology with cutting-edge computational tools, including computer vision, data science, and artificial intelligence.
 Please click here to check my academic publications.

 Before joining LabXchange, I worked as a post-doctoral scientist at Harvard University from 2018 to 2023.
-There, I worked on deciphering navigational decision-making in ants with Venki Murthy and on cooperative behavior with L. Mahadevan.
+There, I worked on deciphering navigational decision-making in ants with Venki Murthy and on cooperative behavior in ants and artificial agents with L. Mahadevan.
 A substantial focus of my research here was on creating tools to automate behavioral data collection from videos using computer vision and AI, supported by the Harvard Brain Science Initiative Pioneer Grant, given to scientists who take on "risky" pioneering projects, often involving developing new technologies.
 You can have a quick glimpse of my work in this article.

 Tracking_ant_collective_behavior Tracking_human_rowing_machine